rhysd/Shiba/docs/tips.md

 (define-key markdown-mode-map (kbd "C-c C-c") 'open-with-shiba)
 ```

-Simply type `C-c C-c` and you can preview your markdown file with shiba.
+Simply type `C-c C-c` and you can preview your markdown file with Shiba.

-## Shiba consumes CPU power
+## Shiba may consume CPU power

 In directories which contain so many files and directories, they cost CPU power because of so many targets to be watched.
 Please consider using [`ignore_path_pattern`](customization.md) to ignore such directories.
+For example, if you are developing something with Node.js, `node_modules` directory may contain so many files and you might ignore it to save CPU power.

 -----------------
 [installation](installation.md) | [usage](usage.md) | [customization](customization.md) | [shortcuts](shortcuts.md) | [tips](tips.md)